dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 uid: core/get-started/aspnetcore/new-db
 ---

-# ASP.NET Core - New Database
+# ASP.NET Core - New database with Visual Studio 2017

+This tutorial uses Visual Studio.
+See [.NET Core - New Database with SQLite](xref:core/get-started/netcore/new-db-sqlite) for the cross-platform version.

 > [!NOTE]
 > This documentation is for EF Core.
 For EF6.x, see [Entity Framework 6](../../../ef6/index.md).